 Once you do that, extract the download using your favorite ZIP file extraction software.

 Open the extracted folder, then copy the entire contents to your microSD card.
-Overwrite the files on the SD card, such as config.txt
+Allow it to overwrite the files on the SD card, such as config.txt.
+Do not delete any of the original folders on the SD card (especially the overlays folder), just let it merge when it asks.

 Install your SD card into the microSD slot on the PSPi board